-The primary need for volunteers at Shanti Bhavan is to serve as classroom teachers, and the large majority of time that volunteers spend on campus will be spent in an academic role.
+The primary need for volunteers at Shanti Bhavan is to serve as classroom teachers, and the large majority of time that volunteers spend on campus will be spent in an academic role, either teaching or tutoring.
 In addition to their teaching responsibilities, volunteers run extracurricular activities (such as debate, public speaking, and leadership club) for the students.
-Volunteers will also assist in a daily rotation of duties like running physical exercise classes and serving as classroom monitors during homework time.
-While on campus, volunteers are also asked to assist the On-Site Administrators with tasks crucial to the success of the school on the whole, ranging from social media management to sponsorship packet development.
+Volunteers will also assist in a daily rotation of duties like supervising physical education activities and serving as classroom monitors during homework time.
+While on campus, volunteers are also asked to assist the On-Site Administrators with tasks crucial to the success of the school as a whole, ranging from social media management to sponsorship packet development.

 Can I volunteer for less than four weeks?

-We are not able to accept first-time volunteers who cannot commit to a minimum of four weeks on campus.
-Occasionally exceptions are made for returning volunteers to stay for a shorter time.
+We are not able to accept volunteers who cannot commit to a minimum of four weeks on campus during the fall or spring term.
+Summer volunteers must commit to at least six weeks on campus.

-We ask that volunteers are on campus for a four week minimum for several reasons.
-Our primary concern is the children’s education.
+We ask that volunteers are on campus for a four week minimum since our primary concern is the children’s education.
 New volunteers must quickly transition to the school curriculum, learn the names of their students, and develop effective lesson plans.
 Constant turnover of volunteer teachers can disrupt the children’s education, and we need to minimize the potential for lost class time during this transition period for volunteers.

 What are the dates of Shanti Bhavan’s academic year?

 The academic calendar starts in early June and extends through mid-April.
 There is a one week break in early September, a three week break from mid-December through early January, and a summer break from mid-April through the end of May.

 Summer break runs from mid-April through the end of May.
 The school will be closed during this break and our winter break, and volunteers will not be permitted to stay on campus.